Cortisol awakening response

 The cortisol awakening response (CAR) is an increase between 38% and 75% in cortisol levels peaking 30–45 minutes after awakening in the morning in some people.
 This rise is superimposed upon the late-night rise in cortisol which occurs before awakening.
 While its purpose is uncertain, it may be linked to the hippocampus' preparation of the hypothalamic-pituitary-adrenal axis (HPA) in order to face anticipated stress.
+Other research has challenged the idea that this elevation in morning cortisol is specifically linked to the onset of waking.

 Description

 Shortly after awakening, a sharp 38–75% (average 50%) increase occurs in the blood level of cortisol in about 77% of healthy people of all ages.
 The average level of salivary cortisol upon waking is roughly 15 nmol/L; 30 minutes later it may be 23 nmol/L, though there are wide variations.
 The cortisol awakening response reaches a maximum approximately 30 minutes after awakening though it may still be heightened by 34% an hour after waking.
 The pattern of this response to waking is relatively stable for any individual.
 Twin studies show its pattern is largely genetically determined since there is a heritability of 0.40 for the mean cortisol increase after awakening and 0.48 for the area under the cortisol rise curve.

 Normally, the highest cortisol secretion happens in the second half of the night with peak cortisol production occurring in the early morning.
 Following this, cortisol levels decline throughout the day with lowest levels during the first half of the night.
 Cortisol awakening response is independent of this circadian variation in HPA axis activity; it is superimposed upon the daily rhythm of HPA axis activity, and it seems to be linked specifically to the event of awakening.

 Cortisol awakening response provides an easy measure of the reactivity capacity of the HPA axis.